 Laparoscopic (keyhole) surgery is now regarded as the standard approach.
 However this still requires a cut the size of the kidney and tumour in order to full remove the cancer.
 Laparoscopy is usually possible for all but the largest or most complex tumours – resulting in shorter recovery time and better cosmetic results.

 Partial nephrectomy is removal of only the part of the kidney with the tumour and may be suitable for small tumours (less than 4cm).

 Open surgery with a larger incision may be used for the largest and most complex tumours, which involve extension of the tumour into the veins.

-Embolisation of the kidney artery (blockage of the artery by x-ray doctors) may be recommended for the larger and more complex tumours.
+Embolisation of the kidney artery (blockage of the artery) may be recommended for the larger and more complex tumours.

 Occasionally, surgery is done to remove a ‘secondary’ tumour that has spread from the original kidney tumour to another part of the body, usually a lung.

 There are newer treatments, some of which are experimental, that tend to be less invasive than surgery to remove the kidney.
 These include cryotherapy; where the tumour is frozen, and radio frequency ablation where the tumour is heated using high frequency electricity and high focused ultrasound (HIFU).
 These tend to only be appropriate where there are multiple tumours in both kidneys or in more elderly patients with small tumours.

 Targeted kidney cancer therapies such as sunitinib, sorafenib, pazopanib, axitinib, tivozanib, temsirolimus, everolimus, bevacizumab and interferon-alpha have improved the outlook for RCC.
 Although, these may allow patients to live longer if there is evidence of spread from the kidney, these therapies do not usually offer a cure.
 There are currently a number of clinical trials to look at the best way to use these drugs.